gekkehenkie11/Emporia-VUE-fix/README.md

 If you get a negative value, just reverse the clamp (or multiply the result with -1)

 I've also just uploaded out.bin which is a precompiled version, ready to be flashed.
+And I've also just uploaded "out_full_16_ports_220V.bin" which expects 220V on all 16 ports, so in case you want a dedicated VUE for 220V only.

 For more technical information see: https://github.com/emporia-vue-local/esphome/discussions/287